 According to acceptance and commitment therapy (ACT), we become fused with our thoughts.
 To break free from those thoughts, it’s necessary to become defused, to loosen ourselves from their stickiness.

 Mindfulness is a way to gently do that.Mindfulness involves calming your mind, stilling your thoughts by focusing them on the present moment—the things our senses are taking in— and on visualization.
 The Mindfulness Workbook for Anxiety helps you take back your life from stress and anxiety, including from anxious thoughts.
 This exercise from the workbook helps with sticky, anxious, thoughts:

 You can unstick yourself from your anxious thoughts (what ACT calls defusion) through this and other mindfulness activities.
-The Mindfulness Workbook for Anxiety is full of exercises, including mindfulness ones, to help you reduce anxiety and reclaim your life.
+The Mindfulness Workbook for Anxiety and Break Free are full of exercises, including mindfulness ones, to help you reduce anxiety and reclaim your life.